onklabs/onklabs/README.md

-**OnkLabs** - developer specializing in lightweight, standalone applications and games for the Google Play Store.
-OnkLabs deliver optimized Android experiences that function seamlessly across all device specifications.
+**Developer** specializing in lightweight, standalone applications and games for the Google Play Store.
+OnkLabs delivers optimized Android experiences that function seamlessly across all device specifications.

 ## Core Principles